gabkhanfig/CubicScript/docs/SCRIPT.md

 ## Multithreading

-Thread safety is a priority for CubicScript.
-Async and threads are not provided by default, but the scripts themselves are thread safe where appropriate.
+Multithreading, and thus thread safety is the number 1 priority for CubicScript.
+Async and threads are not provided by default (for now), but the scripts themselves are thread safe where appropriate.

 ### Sync Blocks

-Any class that implements the `ThreadSync` interface will be forced to execute it's logic in `sync` blocks.
+Any `Unique`, `Shared`, or `Weak` owned objects will require explicit synchronization through `sync` blocks.
 The compiler will validate the callstack for what classes require syncing.

 ```text
 class Example {